How Solar Street Lights Helped Electrify a Rural Village?

 Infrastructure High (poles, cables) Low (modular deployment)

-Maintenance Frequency High (transformers, faults) Low (battery, occasional cleaning)
+Maintenance Frequency High (fault-prone) Low (battery + cleaning)

 Case Study: How a Rural Village Was Transformed by Solar Street Lights